Drinking culture: By country

 Drinking habits vary significantly across the globe.
 In many European countries, wine and beer are integral to the dining experience, reflecting a culture of moderate, meal-centric drinking.
 Conversely, in countries like Russia, higher rates of hard liquor consumption are observed, which has been linked to social and health issues.
 Furthermore, some Islamic countries have religious prohibitions against alcohol, leading to markedly different drinking practices.
 Some cultures may have a higher tolerance for alcohol consumption, while others may stigmatize it.
 Cultural practices, traditions, and expectations regarding masculinity can influence drinking patterns among people.

-Some studies have noted traditional, cultural differences between Northern and Southern Europe.
+Some studies have noted traditional cultural differences between Northern and Southern Europe.
 A difference in perception may also account to some extent for historically noted cultural differences: Northern Europeans drink beer, which in the past was often of a low alcohol content (2.5% compared to today's 5%).
 In pre-industrial society, beer was safer to drink than water, because it had been boiled and contained alcohol.
 Southern Europeans drink wine and fortified wines (10–20% alcohol by volume).
 Traditionally, wine was watered and honeyed; drinking full strength wine was considered barbaric in Republican Rome.
 Nor does binge drinking necessarily equate with substantially higher national averages of per capita/per annum litres of pure alcohol consumption.
 There is also a physical aspect to national differences worldwide, which has not yet been thoroughly studied, whereby some ethnic groups have a greater capacity for alcohol metabolization through the liver enzymes alcohol dehydrogenase and acetaldehyde dehydrogenase.

 Asia

 Afghanistan

 The production and consumption of alcoholic beverages, especially wine, in Afghanistan has a long tradition – going back at least to the fourth century BC.
 Currently, the possession and consumption of alcohol is prohibited for Afghan nationals.
 However, the Afghan government provided a license for various many outlets to distribute alcoholic beverages to foreign journalists and tourists, and black market alcohol consumption is prevalent as well.
-Bringing two bottles or two litres of alcoholic beverages was allowed for foreigners entering Afghanistan prior to the Taliban takeover in August 2021.
+Bringing two bottles or two litres of alcoholic beverages was allowed for foreigners entering Afghanistan before the Taliban takeover in August 2021.